Find Grad Schools

 7 Yearly Graduations

 The most popular school in the United States for cognitive science students seekinga doctor's degree is Indiana University - Bloomington.
 Roughly 43,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in cognitive science from IU Bloomington.
+Of these students, 67% were women and 67% were members of underrepresented racial-ethnic groups.

 #1